kefeimo/copier-poetry-volttron-agent/README.md

 for Python projects managed by [Poetry](https://github.com/python-poetry/poetry).

-Many thanks to the project [copier poetry](https://github.com/pawamoy/copier-poetry) for starting this project and allowing the reuse of the codebase there.
+Many thanks to the project [copier poetry](https://github.com/pawamoy/copier-poetry) for starting this project and allowing the reuse of the codebase.
 Without this starting point the agent templates would not be what they are today!

 ## Features